scrapjs/audio-through-stream/readme.md

 Through stream for audio processing.

-* Compatible with node-streams.
+* Compatible with node-streams (pcm streams).
 * Can be piped right to [speaker](https://npmjs.org/package/speaker).
-* Shares _AudioBuffer_ between streams instead of copying _Buffer_, which is 0-overhead.
+* Shares _AudioBuffer_ between connected instances instead of copying _Buffer_, which is 0-overhead.
 * Uses zero-watermarks to avoid output delays.
 * Provides an easy way to control the flow pressure, e. g. to bind processing to the real time, debug chunks, outsource processing to shaders/webworkers/audio-workers, etc.
 * Provides debugging facilities.
 * Provides simple audio data metrics.
 * Can be used as a _Readable_, _Transform_ or _Writable_ stream.
+* Provides WAA interface to output stream to web audio destination.
 * WIP: .plan method to schedule events by audio-time.